korntimaroon/hexapocket_docs/README.md

-All of Hexa Pocket data is store in Postgresql
+All of Hexa Pocket data is store in IPFS OrbitDB Database

 >User Database Storing Example (Normal Plan)